This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • 32% think that there are more stereotypes and prejudices towards older women than in previous years.

-• 34% would feel more supported as they get older if the issue was talked about more in the media in an appropriate way.
+• 34% would feel more supported as they age if the topic was talked about more appropriately in the media.

 Do you realize that World Menopause Day is worth celebrating?

-On the contrary, it can be a new beginning to redirect their habits, recover their health, well-being, look and feel as great or even more wonderful than when they were young.
+On the contrary, it can be a new beginning to redirect your habits, recover your health and well-being, and look and feel as great or more wonderful than when you were young.

-At Evolution Advance we are committed to continue creating comprehensive, natural and effective solutions for women who are going through menopause and perimenopause.
+At Evolution Advance we are committed to continuing to create comprehensive, natural and effective solutions for women who are going through menopause and perimenopause.

 Get to know them by visiting our website evolutionadvance.com